raae/queen.raae.codes/content/emails-queen/2023/09/04-jamstack-is-dead/index.md

 image: ./jamstack-dead-og.png
 ---

-Following up on the [End of summer, end of Gatsby?](/emails/2023-08-28-end-of/) I recommend watching this [deep dive into Jamstack architecture](https://www.youtube.com/watch?v=qAJhkDFODuo) by [Dev Agrawal](https://twitter.com/devagrawal09), covering how it went from simple HTML files pushed to a CDN to the quite complex frameworks we have today!
+Following up on the [End of summer, end of Gatsby?](/emails/2023-08-28-end-of/) I recommend watching this [deep dive into Jamstack architecture](https://www.youtube.com/watch?v=qAJhkDFODuo) by [Dev Agrawal](https://twitter.com/devagrawal09), covering how Jamstack went from simple HTML files pushed to a CDN to the quite complex frameworks we have today!

 [![Jamstack Is Dead...
 Or Is It?
 Architecture In Depth](./jamstack-dead.png)](https://www.youtube.com/watch?v=qAJhkDFODuo)